Syncurity/irflow-sdk-python/README.md

 # irflow-sdk-python

-## A python client for Syncurity IR-Flow REST API
+## logger.info: A python client for Syncurity IR-Flow REST API
 Python2 support will be removed at the beginning of January 2020.

 ### Documentation